 - 1 serving coconut whipped cream (see my recipe here)

 - Mix all dry ingredients together.

-- Add in the flax seed/water mixture, maple syrup and almond milk and whisk together thoroughly (ideally using an electric whisk).
+- Add in the flax seed/water mixture, maple syrup and almond milk and whisk together thoroughly (using a handheld or electric whisk).
 Your mixture should be runny enough that it drips off the spoon.

 - Heat a frying pan on a medium high heat and add a small amount of coconut oil on a paper towel to the pan's surface (ensure it coats the whole pan).

-- The flip the pancake and cook for another 2 minutes.
+- The flip it and cook for another 2 minutes.

 - Remove from the pan and repeat the process with the next pancake until all batter is used.